rsingel/contextly-plugin-wordpress/readme.txt

 We've got your back.
 We'll automatically show related and interesting stories on all posts.

-But, let's be honest, humans are still better than computers when it comes to context.
-As you publish new posts, take the time to add links to the body of your story or choose relevant stories.
-We make that super easy to do.
-Your readers will thank you.
+But, we also value editorial wisdom and control, so we make choosing related posts and adding links in the body of the story as easy as possible.

 = Will Contextly slow down my site? =